Exporting files to SFTP servers via web browsers

 Building the backend API with Node.js

-We'll use Node.js for our backend due to its excellent support for asynchronous operations and rich ecosystem of packages for handling both HTTP and SFTP protocols.
-We'll create a simple Express server to handle the file upload and perform the SFTP transfer.
+We use Node.js for the back end due to its strong support for asynchronous operations and its rich ecosystem of packages for handling HTTP and SFTP protocols.
+The following steps demonstrate how to create a simple Express server that manages file uploads and performs SFTP transfers.

 First, initialize a new Node.js project: